Celebrating Seniors - Cher Turns 70 Part 2

 Cher: 80’s & Beyond – Movies, Music & Fashion

 Celebrating new septuagenarian Cher with vintage musical performances and her story from the 80’s onward: Dead Ringer for Love, I Found Someone, I Got You, Babe, Believe, and If I Could Turn Back Time.
 Below, Cher in some of her most unique costumes; Bob Mackie designed most of her glamour gowns for over 40 years.
-Despite the revealing nature of her dresses, the photos show that Cher wears them with complete confidence.

 As the 1980’s began, Cher embraced the disco and dance music trend along with other baby boomers, although she continued to love rock music.
 Her subsequent albums have focused heavily on dance music with some rock tunes interspersed.
 She formed a new rock band in 1980 – Black Rose – with guitarist Les Dudek, whom she was in a relationship with, and performed as a solo artist in a regular Las Vegas Show.
 Black Rose folded in 1981, but her duet on Dead Ringer for Love with rock musician Meat Loaf was a Top 5 chart single.
 Below, Meatloaf and Cher singing Dead Ringer For Love in the official music video.